 Recovering opioid users who relapse have a higher risk for accidental overdose during relapse.
 Understanding the physiological basis for this higher overdose risk can help those struggling with opioid use get the type of treatment that will help them avoid relapse and live a healthier, drug-free life.

 Chronic use of any psychoactive substance, even a chemical like caffeine, can lead to tolerance.
 Physical tolerance refers to your body’s diminished response to a certain drug over time.
 The first time a person uses opioids such as prescription painkillers or heroin, the drug molecules cross the blood-brain barrier and enters the brain.
-Once there, they bind to opioid receptors and elicit a very strong response.
+Once there, they bind to opioid receptors and elicit a powerful response.
 This causes the “high” you experience, which may include euphoria, numbness, and a “blissed out” feeling.

 Why Does Opioid Tolerance Occur?